stepsecurity-poc/stepsecurity-poc-harden-runner/README.md

 * Suspicious Process Events (Reverse Shell, Priviledged Container, Runner Memory Read)

 This workflow uses a workflow_dispatch trigger, meaning the workflows can be triggered manually from the Actions tab by selecting the workflow and clicking **Run workflow**
+## Prerequisites
+* Ensure you have installed the [StepSecurity GitHub App](https://github.com/apps/stepsecurity-actions-security) and have access to your StepSecurity dashboard

 ## Environment setup and information
 * You can fork this repository or simply copy the workflow files into your own organization for testing.
 The workflow files use GitHub hosted runners with Harden-Runner deployed on the jobs.
 For Self-Hosted scenario, please [reach out to StepSecurity](https://www.stepsecurity.io/contact).
 * This workflow uses a workflow_dispatch trigger, meaning the workflows can be triggered manually from the Actions tab by selecting the workflow and clicking **Run workflow**